 I mean, I was home with him all the time (the first time I left him overnight was, well, a few weeks before Oliver was born.)
 He nursed well.
 I never left him for more than a couple hours at a time (which was fine with me), Forrest didn’t feel like feeding him a bottle would help them bond more…so there wasn’t any reason to.

 So when I had to feed Oliver breast milk via bottle during those first few months a couple times a day, I was thrown for a loop!
-All of the sudden I was trying to find the best bottle for him, make sure he didn’t get a preference for a bottle over the breast, and I was totally stressed out.
+All of a sudden I was trying to find the best bottle for him, make sure he didn’t get preference for a bottle over the breast, and I was totally stressed out.

 Fortunately, I was able to find a lot of great information online, and it helped me immensely.
 Now that we don’t use bottles anymore, my life is a little bit simpler, but I’m glad I was able to experience a bit of the bottle feeding world – just so I understand it a bit more.

-With that said, I know a lot of people want (or need) their breastfed baby to take a bottle – either out of necessity because of work, a tongue or a lip tie, or just because they want to be able to leave their baby with a babysitter for awhile.
+With that said, I know a lot of people want (or need) their breastfed baby to take a bottle – either out of necessity because of work, a tongue or a lip tie, or just because they want to be able to leave their baby with a babysitter for a while.
 All of these are good reasons!

 However, you should take certain “precautions” when try and mix bottle feeding with breastfeeding.
 Here’s a little bit about what you should know about bottle feeding a breastfed baby.